-The community is invited to experience international fine dining and savor foods from various countries at the Ready for the World Cafe, which kicks off Thursday, October 2.
-Seven luncheons will be held at 11:30 a.m. on Thursdays through December 4 in the UT Visitors Center, 2712 Neyland Drive.
+The Ready for the World Cafe will journey to France on Thursday, October 23 and October 30.
+The luncheons will be held at 11:30 a.m. in the UT Visitors Center, 2712 Neyland Drive.

 Competition, fun, and a little information will be on tap Thursday as some of the top high school students in East Tennessee come to UT for the College of Engineering’s annual Engineers Day.
 All undergraduate classes will be dismissed for the day so that UT faculty, staff and students can interact with the visitors, more than 1,700 of whom will be attending this year.

 Urbanism, sustainability, and other structural challenges that many American cities are facing will be discussed at this week’s UT Science Forum.

 Gordon Burghardt, Alumni Distinguished Service Professor in the departments of Psychology and Ecology and Evolutionary Biology, will be talking about the importance of play at this week’s Pregame Showcase prior to Saturday’s football game against the Alabama Crimson Tide.

 Jack Helmboldt, president and chief executive officer of the largest DENSO operation in North America and executive director on DENSO’s global board of directors, has received the Accomplished Alumni award from UT’s Haslam College of Business.

 UT has wrapped up its annual Big Orange Give online giving campaign.
 Alumni and friends helped the university more than triple the campaign goal by giving $766,330 online in one week.